Skip to content

 The calls that mattered more than they look

-• Dashboard before configuration in the demo order — The natural build order is config → run → dashboard.
-The natural demo order is dashboard → scenario → config.
-Leading with the payoff meant reviewers saw value in the first 30 seconds
+The natural build order is config → run → dashboard.
+I flipped it.
+Leading with the payoff meant reviewers saw value in the first 30 seconds.

-• Negative control effectiveness values — Controls reduce risk, so they render as negative mitigants.
-I added inline legends and a visible formula (Residual Risk = Inherent Risk – Control Effectiveness) so the logic was self-evident on screen, not buried in a methodology doc
+Controls reduce risk, so they render as negative values.
+An inline formula (Residual Risk = Inherent Risk – Control Effectiveness) keeps the logic visible on screen.

-• Translated a BSA/AML compliance methodology into a two-mode product structure that held up under SME scrutiny
+• Two-mode product structure — BSA/AML methodology translated into a clean governance vs. monitoring split that held up under SME scrutiny

-• Designed for a proposal audience and an end-user simultaneously — screens demoed well and reflected realistic operational use
+• Dual audience — screens demoed well in the proposal and reflected realistic day-to-day operational use

-• Anchored Guidehouse's RFP response and carried into oral presentations for Airbnb Payments
+• Anchored the RFP — the prototype I built carried Guidehouse's response through formal Q&A cycles and oral presentations with Airbnb Payments

-• Turned a months-long Excel-bound process into a navigable, data-driven platform within a 2-week delivery window
+• 2-week delivery — months-long Excel process turned into a navigable, data-driven platform

-• Became a reusable internal template for FCRC and AI Studio modernization pitches
+• Reusable template — became the starting point for FCRC and AI Studio modernization pitches

 Reflection